Clubs & Organizations

 Sponsor: Mrs. Morton

 Join Holman’s newest club, the Yoga Club.
-Our first after school meeting will be Thursday, September 29, where an instructor from the Shady Grove Y will lead members in a beginning yoga class.
+Our first after school meeting will be TBA, where an instructor from the Shady Grove Y will lead members in a beginning yoga class.
 Stop by school counseling to get a permission form.